a3linux/my.tech.articles/devops/What_Is_DevOPS.md

 This is the first page said about DevOPS on AWS DevOPS to answer "What is DevOPS?",

 *DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
-This speed enables organizations to better serve their customers and compete more effectively in the market.
+This speed enables organizations to better serve their customers and compete more effectively in the market.*
-What is DevOps?

 ![DevOPS Model](https://d1.awsstatic.com/product-marketing/DevOps/DevOps_feedback-diagram.ff668bfc299abada00b2dcbdc9ce2389bd3dce3f.png)

-Under a DevOps model, development and operations teams are no longer “siloed.”
+*Under a DevOps model, development and operations teams are no longer “siloed.”
 Sometimes, these two teams are merged into a single team where the engineers work across the entire application lifecycle, from development and test to deployment to operations, and develop a range of skills not limited to a single function.
 Quality assurance and security teams may also become more tightly integrated with development and operations and throughout the application lifecycle.*

 Obviously, AWS guys think DevOPS is a *complex thing* combined with culture, practices and tools.
 This definition is not complete right or not, but I agree that DevOPS should be not only some tools, some ideas or some processes, in the first of all, it should be a team / organization culture.
 Second, it should come with processes, tools.
 DevOPS should be a term for a group of concepts introudced by the technology community.